 \dropcap{R}ecent advances in technology and the availability of vast amounts of personal data online have dramatically altered a key element of the electoral process: political campaigning.
 Political parties and campaigns can now microtarget specific messages to narrow groups of voters based on granular personal data \citep{de2016online} (see SI Appendix for a discussion).
-Targeted political advertising as a new method of political campaigning is quickly becoming a major tool for political actors \citep{hager2019online} and has been publicly implicated in the surprise outcomes of various elections \citep{benkler2018network}.
-According to public opinion polling, the large majority of Americans regards the use of personal data for targeted political online ads as unacceptable \citep{Smith} and a heated public debate calling for stricter regulations has accompanied the emergence of such ads \citep{Aral2019, dobber2019spiraling, kim2018stealth}.
-In response to public pressure \citep{Isaac}, Twitter and Google have already enacted self-imposed measures that either ban the use of targeted political advertising outright or limit the technical abilities of campaigns in their use \citep{Lerman, wong}.
-Similarly, Facebook has implemented an archive that stores all political ads that have been run on the platform \citep{leathern_expanded_2020}.
-Despite their potentially far-reaching consequences and mounting public pressure to regulate targeted political online ads, the political response to it has been slow, such that targeted political online ads are still largely unregulated \citep{beyersdorf2019regulating, Weintraub2019, dommett2019political}.
-Both public calls as well as private company efforts for regulation primarily address a lack of protection and transparency regarding the use of personal data for targeted political ads \citep{burkell2019voter, dommett2019data, dobber2019regulation}.
+Targeted political advertising as a new method of political campaigning is quickly becoming a major tool for political actors \citep{hager2019online} and has been publicly implicated as a factor causing unanticipated outcomes in a number of elections \citep{benkler2018network}.
+According to public opinion polling, the large majority of Americans considers the use of personal data for targeted online political ads unacceptable \citep{Smith}, and a heated public debate calling for stricter regulations has accompanied the emergence of such ads \citep{Aral2019, dobber2019spiraling, kim2018stealth}.
+In response to public pressure \citep{Isaac}, Twitter and Google have already instituted self-imposed measures that either ban the use of targeted political advertising outright or limit the technical abilities of campaigns to use these platforms \citep{Lerman, wong}.
+Facebook has responded by establishing an archive that stores all political ads that have been run on the platform \citep{leathern_expanded_2020}.
+Despite the potentially far-reaching consequences posed by targeted online political ads and the mounting public pressure to regulate them, the political response has been slow.
+Consequently, targeted online political ads are still largely unregulated \citep{beyersdorf2019regulating, Weintraub2019, dommett2019political}.
+Both public calls for regulation and private sector directives address primarily a lack of protection and transparency regarding the use of personal data for targeted political ads \citep{burkell2019voter, dommett2019data, dobber2019regulation}.

-Indeed, the recent debate around stricter regulation has focused on restrictions of the use of personal data \citep{sihvola2019privacy} (see SI Appendix for a discussion).
-Previous work has established that people value the privacy of their data and that privacy concerns are an important factor in determining people's attitudes toward the regulation of targeted advertising in general \citep{milberg2000information, bellman2004international, okazaki2009consumer, acquisti2016economics} (see SI Appendix for a discussion).
-Concerns about the use of private data seem especially pressing in the context of targeted political advertising as it requires the collection, storage and use of large amounts of sensitive data about people's political attitudes \citep{rubinstein2014voter, Baum2019}.
-Further, people seem especially worried about political actors using their private data \citep{tan2018comparing}.
-Therefore, the public debate about stricter regulation of targeted political advertising has largely focused on its consequences for data security, privacy and the lack of transparency in its use \citep{boerman2017online, wood2017fool, magalhaes2018new, burkell2019voter, dommett2019data, dobber2019regulation}.
+In fact, the recent debate over stricter regulation has focused on restrictions on the use of personal data \citep{sihvola2019privacy} (see SI Appendix for a discussion).
+Previous research has established that people value the privacy of their data and that privacy concerns are an important factor in determining people's attitudes toward the regulation of targeted advertising in general \citep{milberg2000information, bellman2004international, okazaki2009consumer, acquisti2016economics} (see SI Appendix for a discussion).
+Unease about the use of private data appears particularly pressing in the context of targeted political advertising, as such advertising that requires the collection, storage and use of large amounts of sensitive data about people's political attitudes \citep{rubinstein2014voter, Baum2019}.
+Furthermore, people seem especially worried about the use of their private data by political actors \citep{tan2018comparing}.
+Therefore, the public debate about stricter regulation of targeted political advertising has focused largely on the data security and privacy consequences of such data collection, as well as on the lack of transparency in its use \citep{boerman2017online, wood2017fool, magalhaes2018new, burkell2019voter, dommett2019data, dobber2019regulation}.